pelias-deprecated/deprecated-quattroshapes/README.md

     -V, --version   output the version number
     -d, --download  download quattroshapes data
-    -i, --import    import all quattroshapes data in to Pelias
+    -i, --import    import all quattroshapes data in to Pelias -c, --cluster   !!EXPERIMENTAL!! utilize all available CPUs for faster imports

 ```